KevinKra/My_notes/Ruby/notes.md

 ## Objects, Attributes, and Methods

-**Ruby is an Object Oriented language**, all things we interact with in the VM are objects.
+**Ruby is a pure Object Oriented language**, all things we interact with in the VM are objects.
 Each piece of data is an object and those objects have attributes (properties in JS) and methods. **Classes** are an abstract descriptions of a category or type of thing.
 It defines what the instances, or copies, of a specific Class Object will have.
 Lets look at the example below.

+_What is everything in Ruby?_

+- Everything in Ruby is an object.

 > attr_accessor defines the attributes that exist on a class